maidsafe/verify-licensing-info/README.md

     crates: "sn_interface sn_dysfunction sn_node sn_client sn_api sn_cli"
 ```

 For verifying source files, the action relies on an installation of [ripgrep](https://crates.io/crates/ripgrep), hence the installation of the Rust toolchain to run the `cargo install`.
+It's easier to instruct the caller to do this because you don't appear to be able to call a custom action from within another.

 It verifies: